 What is an Apprenticeship?

-Apprenticeship is a programme of structured education and training which formally combines andalternates learning in the work place with learning in an education or training centre.
-It is a dual system, which is a blended combination of on-the-job employer-based training and off-the-job training whose completion;
+Apprenticeship is a programme of structured education and training which formally combines and alternates learning in the workplace with learning in an education or training centre.
+It is a dual system, which is a blended combination of on-the-job employer-based training and off-the-job training which:

 - prepares the participant for a specific occupation, and

-- leads to a qualification nationally recognised under the National Framework of Qualifications at any level from Level 5 upwards.
+- leads to a qualification nationally recognised on the National Framework of Qualifications from Level 5 – Level 10.

-Apprentices are employed by an approved employer for the duration of the programme which should be no less than two years.
-Apprenticeship programmes typically provide for more than 50% workplace based learning.
+Apprentices are employed by an approved employer for the duration of the programme which is generally between 2-4 years.
+Apprenticeship programmes typically provide at least 50% workplace based learning.

 For further information about becoming, or employing, an apprentice, please contact a member of the Apprenticeship Services Team in Letterkenny Training Centre.